kwakutwumasi/Authentication-Server/totp-server/README.md

 2) Convert the integer to an eight byte value, and append the character bytes of the device ID

-3) Use the selected HMAC algorithm and the secret seed value to generate the HMAC of the value from step 2
+3) Use the selected HMAC algorithm and the secret seed value salted by the ID of the device provided during provisioning to generate the HMAC of the value from step 2

 4) Calculate an offset value using the absolute value of the last byte of the HMAC result modulo the length of the HMAC result minus four (4) i.e.